Union for a Popular Movement: Resolution

-Bygmalion Scandal
+Bygmalion scandal

 Several spending scandals appeared in 2014.
 In early 2014, the Bygmalion scandal (fr) pushed the party's leader Jean-François Copé to resign.
 In early July, Sarkozy got held in custody due to possible spying and active corruption of the judiciary system.
 On 8 July 2014, the UMP was discovered to have a hidden debt of €79.1 million for the year 2013.
 On 20 May 2021, the criminal trial began for Sarkozy and 13 other defendants who were said to have been involved in the Bygmalion scandal.
-The scandal allegations that Sarkozy diverting tens of millions of euros which was intended to be spent on the his failed 2012 re-election campaign and then hiring a PR firm to cover it up.
+The scandal allegations that Sarkozy diverting tens of millions of euros which was intended to be spent on his failed 2012 re-election campaign and then hiring a PR firm to cover it up.
 The illicit campaign finance money which was not reported as being spent on Sarkozy's re-election campaign was instead used to overspend on lavish campaign rallies and events.
 On 30 September 2021, Sarkozy and his co-defendants would be convicted for violating France's campaign finance spending limit law.
 For this conviction, Sarkozy was given a 1-year prison sentence, though he was also given the option to instead serve this sentence at home with an electronic bracelet.